This community raised me, this community shaped my values and this community gave me a voice.

 I was born in White Center, raised in Burien and currently live in West Seattle.
 As the son of Vietnamese refugees, my family was able to settle in Washington with assistance from social services.
 My experiences growing up in an immigrant community and being raised by a single mother due to a tragic accident that rendered my father quadriplegic when I was only 7 years old, informs much of my service today.

-I am the chair of Wellspring Family Services’ Associate Board, which works on issues related to family homelessness and is committed to housing 2,000 children and their families in the next two years.
+I serve on the Board of Directors for Wellspring Family Services, which works on issues related to family homelessness and is committed to housing 2,000 children and their families in the next two years.
 Part of the board’s work includes advocacy, and we were able to pass Wellspring’s first bill (HB2861) providing support for trauma-informed care, which was signed by the Governor in the 2018 session.

 Professionally, I am a Senior Manager at Microsoft working to provide job training that supports all people with the skills needed to succeed in this rapidly changing, technologically dependent economy.
 I have experience managing multi-million dollar budgets and will be accountable and efficient with our tax dollars.